 Our consolidated revenues do not fully capture our Strategic Capital business: Our NEOs manage a business that is significantly larger than our consolidated revenues alone would indicate.
 Of the \$88.2 billion total AUM in our Strategic Capital business, \$72.7 billion of those assets are held in our unconsolidated Strategic Capital vehicles.
-The assets held in our unconsolidated balance sheet and, therefore, revenue associated with these assets is not reflected in our consolidated revenues.
+The assets held in our unconsolidated vehicles are not included in our consolidated balance sheet and, therefore, revenue associated with these assets is not reflected in our consolidated revenues.